Lasimeri/Meri_Bot_Rust/README.md

 - `serde` (1.0) - JSON serialization/deserialization with derive macros
 - `serde_json` (1.0) - JSON processing for API requests/responses

+#### Logging & Utilities
+- `env_logger` (0.10) - Environment-based logging configuration
+- `log` (0.4) - Logging facade for Rust
+- `uuid` (1.0) - UUID generation for request tracking
+- `chrono` (0.4) - Date and time handling

 All dependencies are specified in `Cargo.toml` with appropriate feature flags for optimal performance and functionality.

+## Troubleshooting

+### Common Issues

+1. **Bot not responding to mentions**
+   - Check that the bot has the correct permissions
+   - Verify the bot user ID in the code matches your bot
+   - Ensure the bot is online and connected

+2. **AI commands not working**
+   - Verify LM Studio or Ollama is running
+   - Check `lmapiconf.txt` configuration
+   - Ensure models are loaded in your AI server
+   - Check the log file for detailed error messages

+3. **YouTube summarization failing**
+   - Install yt-dlp: `pip install yt-dlp` or use package manager
+   - Verify yt-dlp is in your PATH: `yt-dlp --version`
+   - Check the log file for specific error details

+4. **Logging issues**
+   - Ensure `RUST_LOG=trace` is set in `botconfig.txt`
+   - Check that `log.txt` is writable
+   - Verify no other processes are locking the log file

+### Getting Help

+- Check the `log.txt` file for detailed error messages and debugging information
+- Review the `LOGGING.md` file for logging system documentation
+- Examine the `PLANNING.md` file for development roadmap and known issues
+- Ensure all configuration files are properly set up using the example templates

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.